Frequently Asked Questions

 I want to treat a friend to a meal.
 Can any part of my meal plan pay for this?

-Board meals cannot be used to purchase meals for guests, but you may use the Flex Points that come with your meal plan, as well as Obie Dollars or cash (where accepted).
+Board meals cannot be used to purchase meals for guests, but you may use Obie Dollars, Student Charge, cash (where accepted), or the Flex Points that come with certain meal plans.

 How do Meal Plans work?